stomar/ruby-lang.org/source/en/documentation/quickstart/1/_index.markdown

 Ruby comes with a program that will show the results of any Ruby statements you feed it.
 Playing with Ruby code in interactive sessions like this is a terrific way to learn the language.

 Open up IRB (which stands for Interactive Ruby).
+This is a program that evaluates each line of code you feed it.

 * If you’re using **Mac OS X** open up `Terminal` and type `irb`, then hit enter.
 * If you’re using **Linux**, open up a shell and type `irb` and hit enter.